livingdocsIO/documentation/content/reference-docs/project-config/external-systems.md

 ]
 ```

-## Source System

-A system of type `source` defines an URL with `origin` and a `pathPattern`.
+An External System defines an URL with `origin` and a `pathPattern`.
 The `pathPattern` can have placeholders which will be replaced with real values during runtime to build the final URL to the source system.
 - `{{id}}`              -> replaced by Livingdocs `documentId`
 - `{{metadata.cmsId}}`  -> replaced by a metadata field with the handle `cmsId`